psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

 "No," replied Renelde, " there must be no blood on my bridal bouquet.
 And then we must not hurt the Count.
 Remember how good the Countess was to my mother."

-An old, old woman, older than the hills, who had know the girl's grandmother's grandmother, and her grandmother before her, now spoke.
-Often would she visit, sitting in the shadows, or later in the day, in the flickering candlelight, nodding her head and rarely saying a word.
+An old, old woman, older than the hills, who had known the girl's grandmother's grandmother, and her grandmother before her, now spoke.
+Often would she visit Renelde's grandmother, sitting in the shadows, or later in the day, in the flickering candlelight, as if she were waiting, nodding her head and rarely saying a word.

-??
-He is foolish to make such a bargain.
+" He is foolish to make such a bargain."

-" My children," she said, " all the years that I have lived in the world, I have never heard of a shift spun from nettles.
-But what God commands, man can do.
-Why should not Renelde try it ? "
+And Renelde's grandmother said: "It is many years since I have heard of anyong spinning nettles, but as it used to be done once, so it can be done again . "

 IV

-Renelde did try, and to her great surprise the nettles when crushed and prepared gave a good thread, soft and light and firm.
+And so Renelde tried, and to her great surprise the nettles, when crushed and prepared, gave a good thread, soft and light and firm.
 Very soon she had spun the first shift, which was for her own wedding.
-She wove and cut it out at once, hoping that the Count would not force her to begin the other.
+She wove it and cut out the pattern, and hoped that it would be enough.

 Just as she had finished sewing it, Burchard the Wolf passed by.

 " Well," said he, " how are the shifts getting on? "

-" Here, my lord, is my wedding garment," answered Renelde, showing him the shift, which was the finest and whitest ever seen.
+" Here, my lord, is my wedding garment," answered Renelde, showing him the shift of the finest and whitest cloth Burchard had ever seen.

-The Count grew pale, but he replied roughly, " Very good.
+The Count, who had thought such a thing impossible, grew pale.
+But he was a proud man, and he replied roughly, " Very good.
 Now begin the other."

-[But as he was leaving, he turned - send you young man to me; he should do something for me...
+He started to ride away, muttering to himself, then stopped, and turned: " send your young man to me", he said, " he should also do something for me...".

 Boy - comes...
 Sent on quest... "do not bore her with the detials"???